regou/justore/README.md

 - `store.bufferWrite = false` (Default is true)

-	As default, write/update data is asynchronous and multiple actions trigger event only once, set `bufferWrite` to `false` to disable it.
+	As default, write/update data multiple times trigger event only once, set `bufferWrite` to `false` to disable it.

 - `store.read(key)`